Prosecutor says 3 men accused in plot to kidnap Michigan Gov. Whitmer wanted to start a civil war

 The defendants were among 14 men arrested weeks before the November 2020 election.
 Nine have been convicted in state or federal court, including four who pleaded guilty, while two were acquitted.

-Investigators described them as members of paramilitary groups angered by Whitmer’s COVID-19 policies, which shut down schools and restricted the economy.
+Investigators described them as members of self-styled “militia” groups angered by Whitmer’s COVID-19 policies, which shut down schools and restricted the economy.

 Eleven women and seven men were selected as jurors in the Republican-leaning county, a rural area popular with tourists.
 Whitmer has a vacation home in the Lake Michigan village of Elk Rapids.